minusfive/dotfiles/README.md

 source ./scripts/bootstrap.zsh
 ```

-Read [the bootstrap script](./scripts/bootstrap.sh) to understand what it does, and [the Brewfile](./scripts/Brewfile) to see what apps it installs.
+Read [the bootstrap script](./scripts/bootstrap.sh) to understand what it does, and what's installed, as well as the [Nix Flake](./.config/nix-darwin/flake.nix).

 ## Update